Zevgoula/Zevgoula/README.md

 - 👋 Hi, I’m @Zevgoula
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on website development
 - 📫 How to reach me nektariazev@gmail.com
-- ⚡ Fun fact: I can whistle really loud
+- ⚡ Fun fact: I am really good at tetris

 <!---
 Zevgoula/Zevgoula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.